 The BMW 3-Series has been the benchmark in the upper entry-level luxury car segment for as long as I remembered.
 The German reign of terror has lasted for the past 35 years.
 It was in the first year of this 35-year reign that a legend was born: the BMW M3, a car the company made because it had to.
-The car that was just a variant of another car, but became an ICON all to its own.
+The car was just a variant of another car but became an icon all to its own.
 Fast forward to 2017 though and the M3 looks like it lost the luster that made it the benchmark.
 The problem with being the benchmark is that everyone will copy you and eventually, someone will do you better than you.
 Such is the case with the M3.

-For starters, let's talk about a car you normally wouldn't cross shop an M3/M4 with.
+For starters, let's talk about a car you normally wouldn't cross-shop an M3/M4 with.
 The Camaro SS 1LE.
 For $46,180, you can have an American V8 muscle car that can keep up or go faster than an M3 around a track for cheaper.
-For comparison, an M4 starts at $65,500 and that's without all the go fast bits to get the most out of it.
-4,750 for the Competition package, some trim, paint, carbon fiber go fast bits and a nice leather interior, and we are looking at an $88,000 car.
+For comparison, an M4 starts at $65,500 and that's without all the go-fast bits to get the most out of it.
+4,750 for the Competition package, some trim, paint, carbon fiber go-fast bits, and a nice leather interior, and we are looking at an $88,000 car.
 Yikes.
 I'm not nitpicking about being comfortable with my speed.
 So I'd pick the Camaro and use the leftover money to make it lighter.
 But say you do care about having the finest luxury and going fast.
 GM still has something better.

 Lastly, the BMW's saving grace is that it keeps coming out with trim levels to stay relevant.
 With the stock M3/M4 only making 425 HP, BMW made the M4 GTS, a 493 HP, hardcore, track-focused variant; the M3/M4 competition package, boosting power from 425 HP to 444 HP; and the all-new M4 CS, which boosts power more to 454 HP.
 But it's clear to see that BMW is barely holding on to a crown on which it used to have an iron grip.
 And even though I have no doubt that the 2019 M3/M4 redesign will reclaim its title, that's a year off.
 And in the car world, you live in the now.
 Every corner in a flash.
-One quarter mile at a time.
+A quarter mile at a time.

 © 2017 Joshua Nightshade